microsoft/WhatTheHack/000-HowToHack/WTH-CoachGuide-Template.md

 **NOTE:** If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)

-## Student Resources

-Before the hack, it is the Coach's responsibility to download and package up the contents of the \`/Student/Resources\` folder of this hack into a "Resources.zip" file.
-The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.

-**NOTE:** Students should not be given a link to the What The Hack repo before or during a hack.
-The student guide does NOT have any links to the Coach's guide or the What The Hack repo on GitHub.

 ## Coach's Guides
 <!-- REMOVE_ME ${challengesSection} (remove this from your MD files if you are writing them manually, this is for the automation script) REMOVE_ME -->